 III.
 He didn’t abuse his power to satisfy his own ends, (Matthew 26:53).

 The only way we can overcome our selfish motives is to look not merely to our own interests, but the interests of others also, (Philippians 2:4).
-This however cannot be done unless we love each other with the love of God, (… Love is not selfish… 1 Corinthians 13:4).
+This, however, cannot be done unless we love each other with the love of God, (… Love is not selfish… 1 Corinthians 13:4).
 Jesus did not deserve to die on a cross.
-Even so he wanted to set us free, so much he chose to end his life on a cross, (Romans 5:6-8).
-We too shall sacrifice our own importance and place more value on other people if we love them like Christ loved us.
+Even so, he wanted to set us free, so much he chose to end his life on a cross, (Romans 5:6-8).
+We too shall sacrifice our own importance and place more value on other people if we love them as Christ loved us.